truptipp/bikesharegit/README.md

 9.If yes program will go to step 1 else will exit.

 Data Analytics
-display the most common month
+Displays statistics on the most frequent times of travel. display the most common month display the most common day of weekday display the most common start hour

-display the most common day of weekday display the most common start hour display most commonly used start station display most commonly used end station display most frequent combination of start station and end station trip display trip combination of start station and end station trip in recent year display total travel time display mean travel time
+Displays statistics on the most popular stations and trip display most commonly used start station display most commonly used end station display most frequent combination of start station and end station trip display trip combination of start station and end station trip in recent year display total travel time display mean travel time

+Displays statistics on the total and average trip duration display total travel time display mean travel time

+Displays statistics on bikeshare users
+Display counts of user types
+Display counts of gender
+Display earliest, most recent, and most common year of birth Display aggregates by birth year and user type

 ### Files used
 Chicago.csv